ReactTraining/hooks-workshop/lessons/08-app-state/exercise/README.md

 You can review modules/app/app-state.js to see how we created `useAppState`.
 Remember that `useAppState` this gives you the result of a `useReducer` call.

+## --- not relevant to the activity ---

-A typical folder structure might be:
+A typical folder structure for your future apps might be:

 ```
 src/